 Community Committee

-This sub-committee of the Collegium provides support for parent education and outreach, open forums, and festivals.
-Membership is open to any faculty or staff member, but must include the Enrollment Coordinator.
-Mandated activities include the creation of a yearly plan for community activities, creating the assembly roster and newsletter schedule, coordination of the staff and Parent Council regarding festivals, communication of festival meaning to the community, monitoring a ‘Questions and Feedback’ platform, encouraging participation in community events, and providing a library of resources for the community.
+This committee of the Collegium provides support for parent education and outreach, open forums, and festivals.
+Membership is open to any faculty or staff member, but must include the Enrollment Coordinator and Development Director.
+Mandated activities include the creation of a yearly plan for community activities, coordination of the staff and Parent Council regarding festivals, communication of festival meaning to the community and encouraging participation in community events, as well as ensuring that the Collegium has ongoing & appropriate training in Diversity, Equity, and Inclusion.

 Pedagogical Committee